Introduction

 Understand Regulatory Requirements

-Understanding regulatory requirements is crucial in custom software development for healthcare.
-Regulations such as HIPAA (Health Insurance Portability and Accountability Act) dictate the handling, storage, and transmission of patient information.
-Developers must familiarize themselves with these regulations to ensure compliance from the outset.
+Understanding regulations is crucial in software development for healthcare.
+Regulations such as HIPAA dictate the handling, storage, and transmission of patient data.
+Developers must familiarize themselves with these regulations to ensure compliance.

 Implementing necessary security measures is essential.
 This includes: